slatedocs/slate/source/includes/_apiv1.md

 Parameter | Required | Description
 --------- | ------- | -----------
 access_token | true | Access token used to authenticate
-reason | false | You're Reason for wanting to suppress the listing :MOJO_ID| true | Our Mojo ID for the specific business listing being redirected from :CANONICALLISTING_MOJO_ID| false | The Mojo ID for the destination business listing being redirected to
+reason | false | Your Reason for wanting to suppress the listing :MOJO_ID| true | Our Mojo ID for the specific business listing being redirected from :CANONICALLISTING_MOJO_ID| false | The Mojo ID for the destination business listing being redirected to